Ewing Sarcoma Treatment (PDQ®): Treatment - Health Professional Information [NCI] - Ewing Sarcoma: Metastatic Tumors

 The following is an example of an international clinical trial that is currently being conducted.
 Information about ongoing clinical trials is available from the NCI Web site.

-- EURO-EWING-INTERGROUP-EE99 (COG-AEWS0331): A randomized study for patients with pulmonary metastases only, which is evaluating standard chemotherapy and peripheral blood stem cell transplant versus standard chemotherapy and bilateral lung radiation, is being conducted in Europe and certain cancer centers in the United States.
+- EURO-EWING-INTERGROUP-EE99 (COG-AEWS0331) (Combination Chemotherapy With or Without Peripheral Stem Cell Transplantation, Radiation Therapy, and/or Surgery in Treating Patients With Ewing Sarcoma): A randomized study for patients with pulmonary metastases only, which is evaluating standard chemotherapy and peripheral blood stem cell transplant versus standard chemotherapy and bilateral lung radiation, is being conducted in Europe and certain cancer centers in the United States.
 The Children's Oncology Group (COG) member institutions are participating in a limited way in the Euro-Ewing study.
 Specifically, the study is open through the COG for patients who present with metastases limited to the lung.
 They will be enrolled in the Euro-Ewing study and will be randomly assigned to receive chemotherapy or high-dose therapy with autologous stem cell reconstitution following induction chemotherapy and local control.

 Current Clinical Trials

 Check for U.S. clinical trials from NCI's list of cancer clinical trials that are now accepting patients with metastatic Ewing sarcoma/peripheral primitive neuroectodermal tumor.
 The list of clinical trials can be further narrowed by location, drug, intervention, and other criteria.